Oracle Licensing

 Oracle Audit Negotiations

 • Control the Flow of Information: When you get an audit notice, Oracle will request a slew of data and even offer scripts to run in your environment.
 Don’t just open the floodgates.
-First, insist on a Non-Disclosure Agreement (NDA)l.
+First, insist on a Non-Disclosure Agreement (NDA).
 Ensure that any information gathered can’t be used beyond the audit or shared inappropriately.
-Oracle’s audit team might be third-party consultants; an NDA protects your data from leaking to others (including possibly your competitors).
+Oracle’s audit team might be third-party consultants; an NDA protects your data from leaking to others, including your competitors.
 It also sets a professional tone – Oracle knows you’re taking this seriously and won’t be a pushover.

-• Manage the Timeline: Oracle often chooses the audit timing to suit themselves (perhaps right when your Oracle rep knows you’re planning a renewal – audits have a way of appearing then).
+• Manage the Timeline: Oracle often chooses the audit timing to suit themselves (perhaps right when your Oracle rep knows you’re planning a renewal – audits tend to appear then).
 You have the right to negotiate the audit schedule.
-If the timing is bad (e.g., your IT team is in the middle of a major project or a blackout period), push the start date.
+If the timing is unfavorable (e.g., your IT team is in the midst of a major project or a blackout period), consider rescheduling the start date.
 Oracle may allow a deferral of a few weeks or months.
-Use that time wisely: get your records in order, double-check your deployments, and even consider engaging a third-party license expert to do a quick internal audit first.
-Once the audit is underway, also set an acceptable pace – you don’t have to respond in 24 hours to every request.
+Use that time wisely: get your records in order, double-check your deployments, and consider engaging a third-party license expert for a quick internal audit.
+Once the audit is underway, set an acceptable pace – you don’t have to respond to every request within 24 hours.
 Be cooperative but not rushed.
 If Oracle sees you rushing, they might think you’re scrambling because you’re guilty of non-compliance.

-• Understand Their Tools: Oracle’s auditors often use scripts to scan for installations and usage (for databases, Options, Packs, etc.).
-You can and should ask for details on these audit scripts.
+• Understand Their Tools: Oracle’s auditors often use scripts to scan for installations and usage, including databases, Options, Packs, etc. You can and should request details on these audit scripts.
 What will they collect?
 How do they run?
 This is good for security (you need to know what’s being executed in your environment) and can reveal if the script might overcount or misinterpret usage.
 Some Oracle scripts have been known to flag features as “used” even if they are just enabled by default.
 If you know this, you can contest findings later.
 If possible, run the scripts in a test environment or under supervision to validate results before handing everything over.

-• Negotiate Scope and Sampling: Oracle might request to audit every Oracle product across your enterprise.
+• Negotiate Scope and Sampling: Oracle may request an audit of every Oracle product across your enterprise.
 You can attempt to limit the scope.
 For instance, suggest focusing on a particular business unit or a set of products first.
 Oracle may or may not agree, but it signals you won’t be blindly led.
-Additionally, if you have a huge environment, propose a sampling approach – e.g., they audit a subset of servers or applications.
+Additionally, if you have a large environment, consider a sampling approach, such as auditing a subset of servers or applications.
 While Oracle’s contractual audit rights usually allow them broad access, they might accept a phased or sampling approach if it still gives them confidence.
-Always remember, an audit is negotiable in process (if not in whether it happens).
+Always remember, an audit is a negotiable process (if not, whether it happens).

-• Challenge Findings and Leverage the Resolution: Once Oracle presents its findings, do not assume they are 100% accurate.
-It’s well known that Oracle’s audit findings are an opening bid.
+• Challenge the Findings and Leverage the Resolution: Once Oracle presents its findings, don’t assume they are 100% accurate.
+It’s well known that Oracle’s audit findings are a starting point.
 They might claim you owe licenses worth $10 million.
 Often, this is a scare tactic to push you towards a “deal” – like signing a new ULA or moving to Oracle Cloud (a classic move: “If you commit to our cloud, we’ll waive these compliance fees”).
 You should scrutinize every finding.
-If Oracle says an option or pack was used without a license, get your technical team to confirm if that usage was truly needed or just an accidental activation.
-Often, features get flipped on without real use – those should be taken off the bill.
+If Oracle indicates that an option or pack was used without a license, have your technical team verify whether that usage was truly necessary or an accidental activation.
+Often, features are turned on without being used – those should be removed from the bill.
 Negotiate the findings line by line if needed.
 Also, negotiate how to settle valid shortfalls: Oracle would prefer you purchase more licenses (and back-support fees).
 You have leverage here: they want to close the audit and book revenue, and you want to minimize cost.
-Perhaps you agree to purchase some licenses but at a discount, sign a short-term ULA to cover everything, or even buy some OCI credits instead (which Oracle can position as a win).
-Don’t just cut a check for the initial amount – everything is on the table.
-Ensure any settlement includes releases from liability for the audited period so they don’t return for the same issue later.
+Perhaps you agree to purchase some licenses at a discount, sign a short-term ULA to cover everything, or even buy some OCI credits instead (which Oracle can position as a win).
+Don’t just cut a check for the initial amount; everything is on the table.
+Ensure that any settlement includes releases from liability for the audited period, so they don’t return for the same issue later.

 • Stay Calm and Keep it Professional: Oracle audits can feel adversarial – Oracle holds the IP and contract rights, so they start from a position of power.
 But you can maintain a strong stance by being organized, factual, and unemotional.
-Prepare your team to interact with auditors in a controlled way: one person or small group should be the point of contact.
+Prepare your team to interact with auditors in a controlled manner: designate one person or a small group as the point of contact.
 All communications should be documented in writing.
-If an Oracle auditor or rep makes a verbal claim or promise (“We won’t audit XYZ product” or “We’ll give you a 10% discount if you quickly resolve this”), immediately request that in writing or send an email to confirm the understanding.
-This not only keeps Oracle honest, but it also slows things down to your pace.
+If an Oracle auditor or rep makes a verbal claim or promise (“We won’t audit XYZ product” or “We’ll give you a 10% discount if you quickly resolve this”), immediately request that it be put in writing or send an email to confirm the understanding.
+This not only keeps Oracle honest, but it also allows you to proceed at your own pace.

-Insider Scenario: A large tech company underwent an Oracle audit that alleged a multi-million dollar shortfall due to virtualization.
-Oracle claimed every VMware host needed to be licensed for Oracle DB, leading to a huge compliance bill.
+Insider Scenario: A large tech company underwent an Oracle audit that revealed a multi-million-dollar shortfall due to virtualization.
+Oracle claimed that every VMware host needed to be licensed for Oracle Database, leading to a substantial compliance bill.
 The CIO’s team didn’t panic.

 Oracle Support Renewal Negotiations